"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Results

-This use can be seen as an extension of participants' current efforts to help out the AI.
+We view use this intended use of XAI explanations as an extension of participants' current efforts to help out the AI.
 When describing their use of the app, participants mentioned several different ways they help the AI perform better.
 Some were smaller adjustments on the spot, such as facing the microphone closer to the bird and getting a sufficiently long recording for Sound ID \interview{9}.
 Others were more involved, such as the efforts P1 described as part of their \shortquote{general workflow} for using Photo ID: \longquote{I basically don't use images that are either too blurry or do not feature the bird in an unobstructed manner.
 I know from my personal experience using it that Merlin works a lot better if it has a more silhouetted side profile shot of the bird. [...]
 So I try to feed Merlin photos taken from similar angles, also in acceptable lighting conditions.
 I might have to boost the contrast or the brightness of a picture artificially to feed it into Merlin to get better results.
 If there's no real contrast, then it's much harder to get credible results.}{1}

-In short, participants viewed the AI system as a collaborator.
-They have already found ways to better work with the AI, and they intended to use XAI explanations to further improve their collaboration.
+In short, participants viewed the AI as a collaborator.
+They have already found ways to better work with it, and they intended to use XAI explanations to further improve their collaboration.
 To this end, they wanted explanations to provide actionable feedback on their own behavior so that they can supply better inputs to the AI.